So here's a list of Shekel-stretching things I think are worthwhile:

 Pay attention to store sales and advertised prices.
 If you are overcharged at the register, just go to customer service.
 They will refund the difference, just state the facts and show them your receipt...
 I do this a lot, much more than you would think!

-Another thing that a lot of people try to bring over with them is a cellphone.
-Specifically, a smartphone.
-Israelis are completely addicted to their smartphones, but they are much more expensive here than in the US.
-Consider buying one in the USA.
+Israelis are completely addicted to their smartphones, but they are more expensive here than in the US.
+Consider buying one abroad before you come!
 Amazon is a good place to start looking for unlocked iPhones and other cell phones.
 (Amazon UK also has deals worth checking!)

 I've put together a list of things I'd put in a lift.
 Go check it out and see what you think!